-Understanding the scale of practices on the ground is not an easy task while conducting field survey, expecially with regard to scale phonemen that respondents may field as understable or have a negative effect.
-Therefore, we stand with induces moved to add directly about the provident age at which first get normal and their personal experimens.
-Also, a direct question was aiked about the age at which the respondents get merid.
-Results have that the highest movies of respondents were matrixed at the age of 16 years.
-There are cause if women whe get married at the age of the scale of the year.
-There are cause if women whe get married at leage of 17 and 18.
+Understanding the scale of practices on the ground is not an easy task while conducting field surveys, especially with regard to social phenomena that respondents may feel as undesirable or have a negative effect.
+Therefore, we started with indirect questions such as "When do girls usually get married in your community" and then moved to ask directly about the prevalent age at which girls get married and their personal experiences.
+Also, a direct question was asked about the age at which the respondents got married.
+Results show that the highest number of respondents were married at the age of 16 years.
+There are cases of women who got married at a very early age of 13, 14, and 15.
+However, there are those who got married at the age of 17 and 18.